Manfred Buchroithner: Achievements in mountaineering

 He climbed, most times solo, several 6000 m and numerous 5000 m peaks in the Andes and in the ranges of High Asia.
 As a rock climber he opened several new routes in the climbing sites of the Austrian Alps, both south west of Vienna and in the Grazer Bergland.
 He also soloed numerous rock and mixed routes in the entire Alps, Scandinavia, the Rocky Mountains, the Andes, the HKH Ranges, on Borneo and in New Zealand.

+Buchroithner is member of the Österreichischer Alpenklub, a selective Austrian mountaineering club.